IlyaLisov/postgres-neo4j-migration-tool/README.md

 ### Markup example

-Here is an example of XML configuration file for node creation and relationship creation.
+Here is an example of XML configuration file for node and relationship migration.

 ```
 <migration type="node">